AstraZeneca/runnable/docs/concepts/executor.md

 ## Graph Traversal

-In magnus, the graph traversal can be performed by magnus itself or can be handed over to other orchestration frameworks (e.g Argo workflows, AWS step functions).
+In runnable, the graph traversal can be performed by runnable itself or can be handed over to other orchestration frameworks (e.g Argo workflows, AWS step functions).

 ### Example